How to Become a CA?

 Also Read: CA vs BCom- Which is Better Option After Class 12th?

-Advantages of Being a Chartered Accountant
+Advantages of a CA

 • A career as a CA is flourishing due to its global recognition as a highly regarded position.
 After passing the CA exam, plenty of well-paying jobs are available in top business and finance firms.